Online Adversarial Knowledge Distillation for Graph Neural Networks

 \subsection{Knowledge Distillation}

-In this subsection, we review the concepts about knowledge distillation briefly.
 Knowledge distillation is generally composed by two neural networks with distinct architectures: A teacher network with larger parameters and a student network with fewer parameters.
-The goal of knowledge distillation is to transfer meaningful knowledge of teacher network to enhance to generalization performance of student network.
-To achieve knowledge transfer, Classic knowledge distillation \cite{hinton2015distilling} encouraged the alignment of softened outputs of teacher and student.
-Specifically, besides standard cross entropy loss between predictions \bm{$p_s$} and ground truth label \bm{$y$}, the student network is also trained to minimize the Kullback-Leibler (KL) divergence between student predictions \bm{$p_s$} and teacher predictions \bm{$p_t$} after softened transformation:
+Besides standard cross entropy loss between student predictions \bm{$p_s$} and ground truth label \bm{$y$}, student network is also trained to minimize the Kullback-Leibler (KL) divergence between softened student probability $\sigma(\bm{z_s}/T)$ and softened teacher probability $\sigma(\bm{z_t}/T)$:

 where $T$ is a hyper-parameter known as temperature.
 The higher $T$ leads to more significant softened effect.